Ryuenn/retro-futuristic-ui-design/README.md

 ## Installation

-This is now a complete React + TypeScript application using Vite.
+This is now a complete React + TypeScript application using Vite with React Router for navigation.

 ```bash
 # Install dependencies